Lost Pet Search Techniques

 Resources to find your lost pet:

 - Look at all the recovery tips on the Missing Pet Partnership web page and put the tips into practice.
-Especially the huge neon signs and car tagging: http://www.missingpetpartnership.org/
+Especially the huge neon signs and car tagging for both cats and dogs and how to find your cat based on your cat’s temperament: www.missingpetpartnership.org All About Animals Rescue loans both cat and dog humane traps for recovery.

 - If your pet is microchipped, call where the chip is registered right away and make sure the contact information is up to date.
 If you’re not sure your pet microchip is registered, it’s probably not, but it’s not too late to register.
 Enter the microchip number at this site and you can see if it’s registered: http://www.petmicrochiplookup.org/

-- Check your local animal shelters every couple days and leave a color flyer there too.
+- Check your local animal shelters every couple days and leave a flyer with your pets picture in color there too.
 They only have to hold on to pets for 4 days.
 Don’t rely on someone at the counter telling you your pet isn’t there.

 - Ask your local police and animal control who else you should contact.